 Fine tip Sharpie

-You can download the free printable to make these below.
+You can download the Fingerprint Teacher Appreciation Gift Idea free printable to make these by clicking the green box below.

-i hope this class gift make a teacher smile today!
+I hope this class gift makes a teacher smile today!

 Thanks for stopping by!